bogoli/-folio/_posts/2018-09-27-extending-proposals-deadline.md

 ### Where can I register to attend?

-If you are interested in attending the Jupyter Day in the Triangle event, you can purchase your ticket by visiting our [EventBrite page](https://www.eventbrite.com/e/jupyter-day-in-the-triangle-tickets-48813059174).
+If you are interested in attending the JupyterDay in the Triangle event, you can purchase your ticket by visiting our [EventBrite page](https://www.eventbrite.com/e/jupyter-day-in-the-triangle-tickets-48813059174).

 ### How can my organization be a part of it?